ProfBird/CS246-CourseMaterials/CS246Syllabus.md

 ### Web Sites

-http://classes.lanecc.edu (LCC’s moodle site) will be used to host the web site for the course.
+http://classes.lanecc.edu (LCC’s Moodle site) will be used to host the web site for the course.
 The site is designed to provide you with all of the information you need about the content and structure of the course including: lecture notes, sample files, assignment descriptions and due dates, and announcements related to the course.

 ### Assessment Activities